Clinics & Services

 Weekly Tuesday am

 The diabetic clinic is usually held on a Friday morning.
-Dr Mason and Nurse Tooley run the clinic.
+Dr Mason and The Practice Nurses run the clinic.
 The aim of the clinic is to help improve the control of patients with Diabetes and to look for and minimise the potential complications of the disease.
 Patients who attend the practice clinic can expect to be called for an Annual Review in their birthday month.

 The clinic can also provide educational material for patients and their carers.